iaine/design/audio/networks.md

 We can sonify these with one sound to denote the call but silence from the device.

+### Devices

+Networks can be sonified to understand the devices that bring them into being.
+The devices can be used for either medium or social questions.

+This section can be be used to allow sonification using the network type from above.

+source -> device

+or

+source -> device -> organisation or type

 ### Source

 Influenced by Shintaro Miyazaki's algorythmics.